shollinger/TDD/README.md

 -- Empty block in all public-facing functions

 - Dependencies
-    What is this unit doing?
+    -What is this unit doing?
 What does it need to do it's job (no more, no less).
 Only the direct interfaces, not the dependency's dependencies.
-    Mock dependencies, allowing for control of how they interact with the unit (what they return when the unit uses them) Often good to create an initialization function that accepts dependencies as arguments.
+    -Mock dependencies, allowing for control of how they interact with the unit (what they return when the unit uses them) -Often good to create an initialization function that accepts dependencies as arguments.
 This allows you to easily mock them and spy on their functions

 - Create Test Shells
 -- Test name: <unit> <does something> <when something> OR <when something>, <unit> <does something>